4 Day Puerto Rico Itinerary | The Perfect Caribbean Getaway

 Day 2 | El Yunque National Forest

 On your second day in Puerto Rico, I recommend keeping your Old San Juan stay as your home base, as you venture out to explore El Yunque National Forest and more of the island.
-El Yunque is the only tropical forest within the U.S. Nationals Park system, and includes beautiful waterfalls, lush greenery, and the opportunity to spot the tiny Coquí frog, also known as a symbol for Puerto Rico.
+Established in 1903, El Yunque is the only tropical rainforest within the U.S. Nationals Park system.
+Named after the benevolent Taino god, Yuquiyu, which stands for “Forest of Clouds”, the lush expanse of El Yunque is a paradise for nature enthusiasts and adventure seekers alike.

 There are two ways to get to El Yunque: (1) drive yourself or (2) take a tour.
 I recommend taking the tour, unless you truly enjoy driving.